 Monitor your computer printouts and inventory levels weekly.
 If something really takes off, be prepared to reorder these best-selling products immediately.

-If you have sold through your inventory and you have no back stock, change your visual merchandising plan to something you have plenty of.
+If you have sold through your inventory and have no back stock, change your visual merchandising plan to something you have plenty of.

 If something doesn’t sell, try moving the same display to another location or incorporating different product placement before giving up on it.